 This vegan crostini recipe tastes amazing straight out of the oven or after several hours chilling in the fridge.
 Because of this, they are great for entertaining and can be served at any time of year.
 This recipe makes ~20 crostini.

 A few notes..

 - ・I used Kite Hill Almond Milk Ricotta for this recipe.
 If you have trouble finding it or prefer to make your own, this recipe works great.
 You can also skip the almond ricotta entirely, if you don’t favor vegan cheeses.

 - ・While you can substitute some dried herbs, fresh herbs work best.
 In place of the fresh herbs, you can use 2 tsp dried basil, and 1 tsp dried oregano.

 - ・I also diced up some whole green olives for this recipe, but you could also use capers (maybe a tablespoon).

-Finally, I used store bought reduced balsamic vinegar for this recipe.
+- ・Finally, I used store bought balsamic reduction for this vegan crostini recipe.
 I really like Rachael Ray’s Balsamic Drizzle.
 It’s easy to find at large supermarkets, like Safeway.
-It tastes awesome on salads.
-In short, I have had a lot of use for it, and really enjoy the flavor.
 If you want to use balsamic vinegar that you already have on hand, you can also very easily make your own!